Financial Aid & Scholarships

 Financial Aid InformationPolicy on Institutional Scholarships

-Institutional scholarships are not applied to study abroad costs.
-We strongly encourage students to apply for external scholarships to fund study abroad.
+Institutional scholarships are not applied to direct program study abroad costs.
+We strongly encourage students to apply for external scholarships to fund direct study abroad programs.
+(This policy does not apply to ISEP Exchange Programs).

-For Students Studying Abroad with External Providers during the Summer 2020 (Arcadia, CAPA, CIEE, IES Abroad, ISEP)
+For Students Studying Abroad with External Providers during Summer 2023 (Arcadia, CAPA, CIEE, IES Abroad, ISEP)

 |African Flagship Language Initiative||The African Flagship Languages Initiative Overseas Program includes a semester abroad of training in a critical African language, life-changing cultural exposure, and real-world business experience.
 You will acquire the skills you need to excel in your field.|